NABC Recycled Rides® Resources

 NABC Recycled Rides® Frequently Asked Questions For Non-Profits

-How are the vehicles obtained?
-The vehicles are primarily donated by insurance companies although car rental companies have also participated.
+- How are the vehicles obtained?
+The vehicles are primarily donated by insurance companies and car rental companies.
 These vehicles are primarily “economic” totals: fully repairable but the cost of repairs exceed the insurer’s total loss threshold.
-We have specific criteria for accepting these vehicles which can be up to 8-10 years old but have less than 100,00 miles.
+We have specific criteria for accepting these vehicles which can be up to eight years old but have less than 100,00 miles.
 It is important to remember that these are pre-owned vehicles and the vehicles are donated “as is”.
 It is the hope that they will last up to 5 years, but no guarantees are made as to what may happen before then.
 The repairs that were made by the shop would fall under their warranty but anything unrelated would not.

-What kind of vehicles are available?
-Most of the vehicles in our program are 5-passenger, either sedans or small SUV’s. it is very difficult to find larger ones.
-The year, make & model will be provided so an appropriately sized family can be identified.
+- What kind of vehicles are available?
+Most of the vehicles in our program are five-passenger, either sedans or small SUVs. it is very difficult to find larger ones.
+The year, make and model will be provided so an appropriately sized family can be identified.

-When does the recipient need Insurance?
+- When does the recipient need Insurance?
 The recipient cannot take possession of the vehicle without having it insured.
 The non-profit will be provided with the VIN (vehicle identification number) and mileage of the vehicle so the candidate can price out insurance.
 (Insurance should not be purchased until told to do so).
-The candidate is ultimately responsible for all ownership costs: any fees associated with titling, registration, sales tax, insurance, etc. When the candidate is identified, a short bio needs to be sent to the program manager.
-This will be shared with shop and vehicle donor and may be used for media alerts and press releases.
+The candidate is ultimately responsible for all ownership costs: any fees associated with titling, registration, sales tax, insurance, etc.

 - The vehicle repair process: the stage of repair when you were contacted, amount of damage, the procurement of donated parts, the production schedule of the shop (since this is a voluntary effort, paying customers do have priority).